ibm-cloud-docs/AnalyticsEngine/data-engine-metastore.md

     ```
     {: codeblock}

+    For the variables:
+    - CHANGEME-thrift: use the thrift endpoint for your region.
+For valid values, see [Connecting Apache Spark with Data Engine](/docs/sql-query?topic=sql-query-hive_metastore#external_usage).
+    - CHANGEME-crn: pick the CRN from the {{site.data.keyword.sqlquery_short}} service instance details

-1. Generate and store metadata.
+1. Generate and store data.
 Run the following regular PySpark application, called `generate-and-store-data.py` in this example, which stores Parquet data in some location on {{site.data.keyword.cos_full_notm}}.

     ```python
     from pyspark.sql import SparkSession